 What is the profile of your typical borrower?

 Our goal is to make quality loans at competitive rates to borrowers who won’t or can’t access capital from a traditional lending source.
 Likewise our “type” of borrower refuses to pay the high rates and points that a typical Hard Money Lender charges.
-Often times our borrowers are asset rich and cash light and may have a credit issue that prevents them from obtaining a loan from their local bank or credit union.
-On an acquisition, our borrowers usually make a large down payment and on refinance our borrowers usually have quite a large amount of equity built up in the asset (the asset is worth a lot more than the debt they have on the asset)
+Our borrowers are often asset-rich and cash-light and may have a credit issue that prevents them from obtaining a loan from their local bank or credit union.
+On an acquisition, our borrowers usually make a large down payment and, on refinances, our borrowers usually have quite a large amount of equity built up in the asset.

 What are your loan requirements?

-First, and most importantly, we only make first lien loans (no exceptions – not worth even asking for us to waive this requirement).
-Our goal is to offer the lowest rate and points that we can while in turn always making sure that our risk of making a bad loan is low.
-We do not undertake to enter into “loan to own” transactions, however, in all cases we underwrite each of our loans and stress our models so that if the underlying real estate collateral has to be sold to pay us back we are comfortable that we will recoup 100% of our capital including costs.
+First, and most importantly, we only make first lien loans (no exceptions).
+Our goal is to offer the lowest rate and points that we can while always making sure that our risk of default is low.
+We do not undertake to enter into “loan to own” transactions.
+However, in all cases, we underwrite each of our loans and stress our models, so that, if the underlying real estate collateral has to be sold to pay us back, we are comfortable that we will recoup 100% of our capital, including costs.
 This underwriting philosophy typically means that we do not lend on more than 65% of the value of the real estate collateral being pledged.
 We also require personal guarantees.
-Basically if you can’t or won’t go to a local bank for a loan and you are looking for a 65% loan to value or less, we believe we are the best deal in town.
+Basically, if you can’t or won’t go to a local bank for a loan and you are looking for a 65% loan-to-value or less, we believe we are the best deal in town.

 What types of Collateral do you lend on?